Super-truite/il2_discord_bot/README.md

 # Configuration:
 * Remote console: please follow the instructions p:173 of JimTM's guide (https://forum.il2sturmovik.com/topic/26303-il-2-sturmovik-mission-editor-and-multiplayer-server-manual/) to setup your remote console.
-Change the IP and port in the config.txt (REMOTE_CONSOLE_IP, REMOTE_CONSOLE_PORT)
+Change the IP and port in the config.ini (REMOTE_CONSOLE_IP, REMOTE_CONSOLE_PORT)
-* You can allow users to talk to the console by adding them in the Allowed_admin line in config.txt
+* You can allow users to talk to the console by adding them in the Allowed_admin line in config.ini.
+The format is a list of discord user names (fullname with # on their profile on discord) separated by ','
-* You need to specify the login/password to the remote console in config.txt
+* You need to specify the login/password to the remote console in config.ini
-* You need to add your discord bot token in config.txt .
+* You need to add your discord bot token in config.ini .
 You can find your token on your application page in settings\bot : https://discordapp.com/developers/applications.
 Do not share the token!